persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 =======================

 The sensitivity analysis allows one to assess the influence of input variables on output variables.
-Here, the first order Sobol' indices are computed using the :py:class:`openturns.experimental.RankSobolSensitivityAlgorithm`.
+Here, the first order Sobol' indices are computed using the :py:class:`openturns.experimental.RankSobolSensitivityAlgorithm` along with the SRC indices.

 2-1 Creation
 ''''''''''''''